mlox/mlox/mlox/mlox_readme.txt

 o ChangeLog

+Version 0.38 - 2008/12/30
+	* added new [SIZE] function that allows you to check the filesize of a plugin.

 Version 0.31 - 2008/12/16
 	* added new [VER] function that allows you to check the version of a plugin, if the plugin has a discoverable version